dodeleye99/accelerated-cpp/5_Passing/README.md

 # Chapter 5: Passing

 An extension of the student records system established in Chapter 4.
-It now makes a note if a student failed.
+It now distinguishes between students that passed and stutents that failed, based on their final grade being above or below a fixed threshold.
+The program uses 60 as the threshold.

 ### Directories of Code:
 1) **records1** containing only **main.cpp** does as explained above.